One of the things that could certainly shock a newbie stock investor is the prospect of a stock getting “involuntarily

 First things first: no need to panic.
 It’s not like the delisted company has vanished and there’s no way for you to get your money back.

 BUT: You have not lost your money — not yet, that is — but frankly speaking, you must be ready for the possibility that you might incur a monetary loss.
 Read more below why.

-First things first, there are two types of delisting in the Philippine Stock Exchange (PSE): Voluntary and Involuntary Delisting.
+First things first, there are two types of delisting in the PSE: Voluntary and Involuntary Delisting.